jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   gains Advantage.

   ### 4. Calibrate
   As soon as a unit is affected by this protocol, it starts calibrating, unless it already finished calibrating in one of the previous turns.
 While a unit is calibrating, its Melee Skill and Ballistic Skill characteristics are reduced to 2 (unless they would otherwise be lower).
-  Calibration finishes at the end of the current turn, and from that point on (for the remainder of the battle), whenever a model from the calibrated unit makes a melee or ranged attack against an enemy unit, the hit and/or wound roll may be re-rolled.
+Calibration finishes at the end of the current battle round, and from that point on (for the remainder of the battle), whenever a model from the calibrated unit makes a melee or ranged attack against an enemy unit, the hit and/or wound roll may be re-rolled.
 A maximum of 3 re-rolls per phase, per unit, can be gained from this protocol.

-  Note that after a unit has started calibrating, the effects (both positive and negative) of this protocol persist for their defined duration, regardless of whether there is a friendly NOBLE on the battlefield or the affected unit is In Disarray.
-This is an exception to the normal rules that all other command protocols follow.
+  This protocols always affects all units with the **Command Protocols** special rule, even while they are In Disarray.

   ### 5. Coalesce
   Each time a unit affected by this protocol unit uses its **Living Metal** special rule, each model in this unit regains 1 additional lost wound.
 At the start of Morale phase, each unit affected by this protocol loses 1 Strain.

+  This protocols always affects all units with the **Command Protocols** special rule, even while they are In Disarray.

   ### 6. Conceal
   Each time a ranged attack targets a unit affected by this protocol at a range greater than 12", the hit roll of that attack